iharshit009/SecretPeek/README.md

 - Python
 - Socket

-Note: To read out why we are using socket, please read [Polling and Streaming – Concept & Scenarios](https://www.geeksforgeeks.org/polling-and-streaming-concept-scenarios/)
+Note: To know why we are using socket, please read [Polling and Streaming – Concept & Scenarios](https://www.geeksforgeeks.org/polling-and-streaming-concept-scenarios/)

 ## Installation
 - Clone the repo